openforis/sepal-doc/docs/source/setup/gee.rst

 .. warning::

-    If you experience trouble white listing your gmail address to GEE please let the SEPAL team know, we may be able to help you
+    If you experience trouble white listing your Google Account to GEE please let the SEPAL team know, we may be able to help you

-Initialize home folder
+Initialize the home folder
 ^^^^^^^^^^^^^^^^^^^^^^

 To use your Google earth engine account in SEPAL you need to properly set up the **home** folder.
 The home folder is where all your **assets** (vectors, rasters, collection, mosaics, classifications.. etc) will be exported.
 If this folder is missing then, SEPAL will have nowhere to point to and every export request will raise an error.